MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 **Set resource quotas on the workload namespaces**: The resource quota on a namespace helps ensure pod requests and limits are properly set on a deployment.
 For more information, see [Enforce resource quotas](/azure/aks/operator-best-practices-scheduler#enforce-resource-quotas).

 > [!NOTE]
-> Setting resources quotas at the cluster level can cause problem when deploying third-party workloads that do not have proper requests and limits.
+> If you set resources quotas at the cluster level, problems can occur if you deploy non-Microsoft workloads that don't have proper requests and limits.

 **Set pod requests and limits**: Setting requests and limits enables Kubernetes to efficiently allocate CPU and memory resources to the pods, and lets you have higher container density on a node.
-Requests and limits can also increase your reliability while reducing your costs because of better hardware utilization.
+Requests and limits can also increase your reliability while reducing your costs because of better hardware usage.

 To estimate the limits for a workload, test and establish a baseline.
 Start with equal values for requests and limits.
 Then, gradually tune those values until you establish a threshold that can cause instability in the cluster.